The Green-Wood Cemetery 40.658° N -73.9941° W

 field trip

 In this program, students visit the monuments of both famous and unknown historical figures who identified (or might identify today) as part of the LGBTQ community.
-Explore their fascinating stories, see how they are memorialized at Green-Wood, and consider how gender expression and sexuality impacted their lives and legacies.
+Explore their stories, see how they are memorialized at Green-Wood, and consider how gender expression and sexuality impacted their lives and legacies.

 Starting Location: Fort Hamilton Parkway Entrance